A characterization of non-collapsed $RCD(K, N)$ spaces via Einstein tensors: Introduction

 as $t \to 0^+$ satisfies $G \in D(\nabla^*)$ with $\nabla^*G=0$, where $D(\nabla^*)$ denotes the domain of the divergence operator $\nabla^*$. \end{corollary} Applying Corollary \ref{cor:divfree} to a closed Riemannian manifold $(M^n, \dist^g, \mathrm{vol}^g)$ gives a new proof of (\ref{eq:divzero}) without using the Bianchi identity.

 \textbf{Acknowledgement.} Both authors are grateful to Igor Belegradek for valuable suggestions.
-The first author acknowledges supports of the Grant-in-Aid for Scientific Research (B) of 20H01799 and the Grant-in-Aid for Scientific Research (B) of 18H01118.
+Moreover they would like to thank the reviewer for his/her careful reading and for giving many valuable suggestions.
+The first author acknowledges supports of {the Grant-in-Aid for Scientific Research (B) of 21H00977}, the Grant-in-Aid for Scientific Research (B) of 20H01799 and the Grant-in-Aid for Scientific Research (B) of 18H01118.